adrienbrault/RediSearch/docs/index.md

 ## Overview

-Redisearch impements a search engine on top of redis, but unlike other redis search libraries, it does not use internal data structures like sorted sets.
+Redisearch implements a search engine on top of redis, but unlike other redis search libraries, it does not use internal data structures like sorted sets.

 Inverted indexes are stored on top of Redis strings using binary encoding,